jasonbayton/11ty/_src/blog/2025/08/amapi-apk-deployment.md

 - Sensible timeouts (15s)
 - **4xx** (permanent) failures.
 The worker throws a dedicated exception and **fails** (doesn't waste retries).
 - **5xx/timeouts** (transient) failures.
 The worker **retries** up to 3 total attempts before failing, until the next invocation.

+The application install worker will only progress when a network connection is present, so logs won't fill with failed attempts.

 ### Integrity validation (optional, recommended)